-Domestic biodigesters provide a way for individual households with lifestock to reduce their dependence on polluting firewood and expensive fossil fuels.
+Domestic biodigesters provide a way for individual households with livestock to reduce their dependence on polluting firewood and expensive fossil fuels.
 Cooking on biogas is fast and smokeless.
 It improves the health of especially women and children.
 The slurry left over from the biogas process is an excellent organic fertilizer that can be applied to improve crop yields.
 The programme places significant emphasis on informing biogas plant owners on the value of bioslurry as a potential source of income.

 Fact & Figures